P. Ballantine and Sons Brewing Company: Revival

 Because Ballantine XXX Ale has in recent years been widely sold in 40-ounce bottles, it is often lumped together with Olde English 800 and other malt liquors in the public mind.
 This is in direct contradiction with Pabst's vision for the brand today.
 Pabst revived Ballantine India Pale Ale to enter the craft beer market.
 It is unclear at this time if Pabst will take steps to align Ballantine XXX Ale more with the brand of the relaunched Ballantine IPA.

 In July 2015, during an interview with John Holl, Kashper hinted at the possibility of building a small brewery in Newark, NJ, where the company was founded.

 On November 16, 2015, Pabst announced that it would be reviving Ballantine Burton Ale for the 2015 holiday season.
 This new version was reverse engineered by Pabst brewmaster Greg Deuhs as was Ballantine IPA from 2014.
-This barleywine style ale has 11.3% ABV, 75 IBUs, and a starting gravity of 26.5 Plato.
-It is no longer aged 10–20 years in oak barrels, but to help recreate the flavor of the original, Pabst ages this reboot for several months in barrels lined with American oak.
-The major difference is that this rendition will be sold to the general public, while the original was only given as gifts to high ranking executives at the company, friends of the company, and VIPs such as President Harry S. Truman.
-Pabst says this is a seasonal brew and have made no comment as to any further plans with Ballantine Burton Ale after the 2015 holiday season.
+This barleywine style ale had 11.3% ABV, 75 IBUs, and a starting gravity of 26.5 Plato.
+It was no longer aged 10–20 years in oak barrels, but to help recreate the flavor of the original, Pabst aged this reboot for several months in barrels lined with American oak.
+The major difference was that this rendition would be sold to the general public, while the original was only given as gifts to high ranking executives at the company, friends of the company, and VIPs such as President Harry S. Truman.
+Pabst said it was a seasonal brew and made no comment as to any further plans with Ballantine Burton Ale after the 2015 holiday season.

+There is no confirmed evidence that Ballantine Burton Ale has been produced or distributed after 2015, and the brand is not currently listed among Pabst Brewing Company's active offerings.